TABLE OF CONTENTS

 - Pros and cons of using tax software

-- How to work with a professional accountant or tax advisor
+- How to work with a professional accountant or tax adviser

 - Pros and cons of using professional help